marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/precision.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: PRECISION, model representation, precision

 .. _precision:

-.. index:: PRECISION

-.. index:: model representation, precision

 PRECISION --- Decimal precision of a real kind
 **********************************************